 Tom Floyd is a composer/conductor who writes mainly for the stage.
-He has been commissioned by the Royal Opera House Youth Company, Opera Story, the English Heritage Lottery, and Tete a Tete Opera Festival and others.
+He has been commissioned by the Royal Opera House Youth Company, Opera Story, the English Heritage Lottery, Shadow Opera and Tete a Tete Opera Festival and others.

 The majority of Tom's work as a composer has a theatrical element.
-The most obvious examples are the chamber operas The Nightingale and The Rose, The Shadow of the Wave, MICROmegas and The Crystal Casket, but even beyond opera his music often takes inspiration from theatrical and dramatic starting points.
+The most obvious examples are the chamber operas The Nightingale and The Rose, The Shadow of the Wave, MICROmegas and Snow, but even beyond opera his music often takes inspiration from theatrical and dramatic starting points.
 Many of his pieces are inspired by narrative poetry such as Ulalume (an Organ Concerto written for James O’Donnell, commissioned by St John's Hyde Park and the English Heritage Lottery) inspired by Edgar Allan Poe’s gothic poem of the same name.